tilkinsc/JOTP/README.md

 Add the whole otp script into your project, or modify it to your namespace liking.
 Leave out the Main.java file, as this is a test file.

-## Description

-This was actually a spawn off pyotp, but I would necessarily say the code was copied.
-Things in python aren't in Java, therefore I had to make the methods myself.
-However, credits will go to the module for providing a guideline of what to do.
-[Here](https://github.com/pyotp/pyotp) you can find pyotp and realize how different it really is.

 _____________

 ## License